jina-ai/jina/docs/concepts/preliminaries/index.md

 - **DocList**
     DocList is a list-like container of multiple Documents.
 More information can be found in [DocArray's Docs](https://docs.docarray.org/user_guide/representing/array/).

-All the components in Jina use BaseDoc and/or DocList as the main data format for communication, making use of the different serialization capabilities of these structure.
+All the components in Jina use `BaseDoc` and/or `DocList` as the main data format for communication, making use of the different serialization capabilities of these structures.

 **Serving**